Electricity Regulatory Authority: Governance

-The authority is supervised by a board of directors, chaired by Richard Santo Apire.
+The authority is supervised by a board of directors, chaired by Grania Rosette Rubomboras.
 The chief executive officer of the authority is Engineer Ziria Tibalwa Waako.

 Recognition and awards

 In December 2021, the annual African Development Bank’s 2021 Electricity Regulatory Index selected Uganda's electricity sector as the best-regulated on the African continent, for the fourth consecutive year.
 By extension, Uganda's Electricity Regulatory Authority is the best electricity sector regulator in Africa, for four years running, according to the AfDB.

+Developments

+In February 2025, the ERA operationised Ugandan laws that allow for a manufacturer whose electricity requirements equal or exceed 1,500kVA to purchase electricity directly from the generation companies without going through an intermediary.
+If on the grid, up to 30 percent bulk purchases can be acquired that way.
+If off-grid the manufacturer can purchase up to 100 percent of its electricity needs directly from the power producer.
+The intention of the ew regulations is lower the electricity tariff to manufacturers from an average of US$0.068 per Kilowatt-hour in Q4 2024, to the desired US$0.050 per Kilowatt-hour in the future.